 The Women Who Money Team and their family members use a variety of cell phone carriers.
 We’ve researched and used MVNO’s (Mobile Virtual Network Operators) and some of us still contract with the “Big 4” services (Verizon, AT&T, T-Mobile, and Sprint.)

 If there is a cell phone carrier you’d like us to review, please contact us or leave a note in the comments.
 We’d be happy to answer any questions you have!

 Today’s Republic Wireless review comes from Vicki, co-founder of Women Who Money and founder of Make Smarter Decisions.
-Her family currently has five phones under two different plans.
-Four phones on Total Wireless and a business line on Republic Wireless.
+Her family currently has six phones.
+Four phones on Total Wireless and one Republic Wireless phone.

 *Note to iPhone Users: This review isn’t for you if you must have an iPhone because they are not supported on Republic Wireless.
 But if you have children who will need cell service, I suggest you read on.
 Setting your teen up with Republic Wireless (RW) may save you a lot of money as they take on the responsibility of carrying a cell phone and managing data limitations.

 As explained in my Total Wireless review, I opted for a low-cost cell phone service right after I found out they existed in 2012.
 What was the first carrier I tried?
 Republic Wireless.

 RW uses hybrid calling – calls, texts, and Internet over Wi-Fi when available and cellular service when out of Wi-Fi range.